15.1. Introduction#

 • Societal Applications (Section 4).

-The Exercises are an integral part of this Module, and should at least be read if not attempted in earnest (solutions to the Exercises are included at the end of the Module).
-Python Jupyter Notebooks (JNBs) are also an important part of this Module and available to the reader at https://drive.google.com/drive/folders/1zqQB-hEPocxOVOjiI0Q32XDKVJoq6PI3?usp=sharing.
+The Exercises are an integral part of this chapter, and should at least be read if not attempted in earnest (solutions to the Exercises are included in Section 5).
+A Python Jupyter Notebook (JNB) lab with solutions appear at the end of the chapter.